Frequently Asked Questions

 Details of the admissions process for both delivery methods of the Counseling Program and the online Human Services Program may be found in the admissions section of our webpage.

-Could I Begin the Graduate Programs in the Spring Semester?
+Could I Begin the on-campus Graduate Program in the Spring Semester?

 Students can only begin the Reynolda Campus counseling program in the fall.
 Classes are arranged in a logical developmental order and offered certain semesters only.
 Students in the Human Services or Counseling Online Campus programs can begin in the fall, spring or summer term.